JochenFM/art_prints_ms4/README.md

 Vision: Highlight the artistic and aesthetic values of art, especially paper art in a allegedly paper-less age, to users.
 Mission: Provide a fine selection of original vintage art prints from around the globe which can be purchased securely online.
 Venturing to become an online authority in trade and information gathering around paper collectibles and their production from around 1900.
 Values: 1.
 Creativity and Business can go together as shown both by this project and the products on sale.
-2. Aesthetics is an important part of human sensual experience and must be remembered from across the ages and different parts of the world.
-3. Share and bring together knowledge - it is a virtue to share what you know about a particular historical item or situation and this site aims to gather such knowledge
+2. Aesthetics is an important part of human sensual experience and the richness of human (visual) aesthetic expressions should be remembered from across the ages and different parts of the world.
+3. Share and bring together knowledge - it is a virtue to share what you know about a particular historical item or situation, and this site aims to gather and dissimenate knowledge to that end as well.

 ### Colours